500+ Best Dragon Names: Epic Ideas for Fantasy Characters & Stories

 Celestial Dragons

 Some dragons don't just fly—they transcend atmosphere entirely, dwelling among stars and cosmic forces.
-Celestial dragons represent space, time, light, gravity, and cosmic mysteries beyond mortal comprehension.
-Names like Cosmicwing and Galaxor suggest beings whose true scale dwarfs planetary concerns, while Lunara and Solarion tie dragons to celestial bodies that govern mortal existence.
+Celestial dragons represent space, time, light, gravity, cosmic mysteries beyond mortal comprehension.
+Names like Cosmicwing and Galaxor suggest beings whose true scale dwarfs planetary concerns, while Lunara and Solarion tie dragons to celestial bodies governing mortal existence.
 These names work beautifully for high-level campaign threats, god-like entities, or dragons from literally alien origins.
-They're perfect when you want to emphasize the truly otherworldly nature of dragons, suggesting creatures that view planet-bound life as ants might view humans—with curiosity, perhaps, but from an entirely different scale of existence.
+They're perfect when emphasizing the truly otherworldly nature of dragons, suggesting creatures that view planet-bound life as ants might view humans—with curiosity, perhaps, but from an entirely different scale of existence.

 Cosmicwing